 CHEM 131.
 Organic and Biological Chemistry for Nonmajors.
 (4) Introductory survey of organic and biological chemistry for non-science majors.
 Structures and properties of organic molecules and biochemical systems.
-This course does not satisfy the prerequisite for any courses requiring Chemistry 222.
+This course does not satisfy the prerequisite for any courses requiring CHEM 222.
 Prerequisite: high school chemistry or permission of instructor.

 CHEM 221, 222.
 General Chemistry.
 (4, 4) Introductory survey of chemistry.
 Atomic and molecular structure, chemical bonding and energy, the physical states, reaction rates, and chemical equilibrium.
 A systematic survey of the elements.
 For science majors.
 Prerequisites: familiarity with basic algebra is expected and high school chemistry or permission of instructor.
-A grade of C or better in Chemistry 221 is a prerequisite for 222.
+A grade of C or better in CHEM 221 is a prerequisite for 222.

 CHEM 333.
 Biochemistry.
 (4) The basic concepts which give rise to the vast diversity of biochemical processes in living organisms.
 Topics include anabolism and catabolism of carbohydrates, fats, proteins and nucleic acids, generation of energy, and selected topics from physiological and developmental biochemistry.
 Three class hours and three laboratory hours per week.
-May be taken for biology or chemistry credit (see Biology 333).
-Prerequisites: Chemistry 331 and two semesters of biology.
+May be taken for biology or chemistry credit (see BIOL 333).
+Prerequisites: CHEM 331 and two semesters of biology.
 A second semester of organic chemistry is strongly recommended.
 Offered every other spring.